iot-lab/openlab/appli/iotlab_examples/gps_synced_sniffer/README.md

 https://github.com/iot-lab/openlab/tree/master/appli/iotlab_examples/gps_synced_sniffer

 Some A8 open-nodes are equiped with a GPS module allowing a precise time synchronization.
-The hardware architecture is presented here https://github.com/iot-lab/iot-lab/wiki/Hardware_A8-GPS.
+The hardware architecture is presented [here](https://github.com/iot-lab/iot-lab/wiki/Hardware-A8-GPS).

 **This type of node with GPS is mandatory for this example**.
 If you want how to verify the GPS signal see the [FAQ](https://github.com/iot-lab/iot-lab/wiki/Verify-the-GPS-signal-on-a8-node).